Louis Ginzberg: Career

-On account of his impressive scholarship in Jewish studies, Ginzberg was one of sixty scholars honored with a doctorate by Harvard University in celebration of its tercentenary.
 Ginzberg's knowledge made him the expert to defend Judaism both in national and international affairs.
 In 1906, he defended the Jewish community against anti-Semitic accusations that Jews ritually slaughtered Gentiles.
 In 1913, Louis Marshall requested that Ginzberg refute the Beilis blood libel charge in Kyiv.
+On account of his impressive scholarship in Jewish studies, Ginzberg was one of 66 scholars honored with a doctorate by Harvard University in celebration of its tercentenary in 1936.